ni/monodrive-documentation/docs/LV_client/sensors/mono_lidar_array.md

 - **LiDAR Configuration:**  Configuration used to setup LiDAR sensor

-- **LiDAR Data:**  Array of clusters that cointain information for each laser.
+- **LiDAR Data:**  Array of clusters that contain information for each laser.

 | Type  | Name   |
 |  |  |